MHZhao23/plane_seg_pointnet2/README.md

 # Plane Seg
-*Plane Seg* is a library for fitting planes to noisy depth camera data.
+*Plane Seg PointNet2* is a library for fitting planes to noisy depth camera data.
 It is developed based on (https://github.com/ori-drs/plane_seg).
 The main idea is to use PointNet2 for plane points classification, and then cluster the plane points to planes.

 # Using It
 **python env:** This package requires python 3.7.